-&lt;sup>7 Legislative Decree 195/2021, which transposes Directive (EU) 2018/1673 of the European Parliament and of the Council of 23 October 2018 on combating money laundering by means of criminal law, for the offences referred to in Articles 648, 648-bis, 648-ter and 648-ter1 of the Criminal Code, extends the predicate offences of the aforementioned offences also to culpable acts and offences punishable by a maximum of more than one
+criminal conspiracy to smuggle foreign tobacco products;7 Legislative Decree 195/2021, which transposes Directive (EU) 2018/1673 of the European Parliament and of the Council of 23 October 2018 on combating money laundering by means of criminal law, for the offences referred to in Articles 648, 648-bis, 648-ter and 648-ter1 of the Criminal Code, extends the predicate offences of the aforementioned offences also to culpable acts and offences punishable by a maximum of more than one year or a minimum of six months.

-- 4) criminal association for the purpose of illicit trafficking in narcotic drugs or psychotropic substances; - 5) provisions against illegal immigration; - 6) inducement not to make statements or to make false statements to the judicial authorities; - 7) personal aiding and abetting.
+- criminal association for the purpose of illicit trafficking in narcotic drugs or psychotropic substances; - 5) provisions against illegal immigration; - 6) inducement not to make statements or to make false statements to the judicial authorities; - 7) personal aiding and abetting.